Film Review: Jab Harry Met Sejal

 The discussion between Harry and Sejal about finding God is something that we all have done, dhunde mein bhi bhagwaan milta hai.
 It can’t get more real than that.
 She told me that one day.
 It is this vulnerability in love that Imtiaz Ali has treated in a sensitive manner.
 Love can hurt but is a medicine to heal hearts.
 The scene when Sejal and Harry sleep on the floor and end up cuddling each other will touch every soul who has ever been in love.
 The heart knows no reason.

 Of course, there are some hilarious scenes that will make you laugh your lungs out.
-Sejal following Harry in the lousy bar and the letter Sejal writes in the case there is legal intercourse, Harry will be absolved of all charges.
+Sejal following Harry in the lousy bar and the letter Sejal writes in the case there is sexual intercourse, Harry will be absolved of all legal charges.
 Of course, the encounter with Don Gas (Chandan Roy Sanyal) where Harry turns the table on the former breaks the monotony and brings the laughter alive.

 Imtiaz Ali brings out the ring analogy to the fore in depicting the love growing between Harry and Sejal which also shows the palatable chemistry between both actors.
 It sends a strong but proverbial message on the lies that humans make and we look for emotions far away but its simplicity lies within and near us.
 What you seek is seeking you makes for a strong statement but a down to earth philosphy about life, love and relationships.
 For me, the lost ring analogy depicts love and weakness in all its forms.
 It’s simple and endearing.